 The right cost questions are:

-- How much does a valuable conversion cost?
+- How much does an incremental or at least qualified outcome cost?

 - Is the channel creating demand, closing demand or recovering a user?